rse/unix-under-windows/README.md

       &rarr; `%sudo ALL=(ALL:ALL) NOPASSWD: ALL`

 3. **Upgrade Ubuntu Operating System**:<br/>
-   Upgrade to the latest package versions of Ubuntu and allow APT to use HTTPS.<br/>
+   Upgrade to the latest package versions of Ubuntu and allow APT to use HTTPS.

    > Rationale: you always want the latest updates and Docker later needs HTTPS access.